 In our case, the initial reasons for using JMRI are to:

 Regular throttles (e.g. Digitrax, NCE, Lenz, etc.) and iOS/Android smart phones and tablets can all be used at the same time.

 The primary objective for our JMRI project is to use a smart phone or tablet rather than a traditional throttle to run trains AND display and manage switch lists 'on the fly'.
 But it is also required that engineers who do not have or want to use a smart phone or tablet can still operate a train using a traditional throttle and a printed a switch list.

 We use JMRI on our exhibition layout along with traditional throttles.
 The downside of using JMRI to generate switch lists is the need to have a printer so that hard-copies of the switch lists can be generated for the engineers who are not using a tablet.

 JMRI software runs on almost any computer.
-We currently use a borrowed laptop to run both software and the network configuration.
-It is connected to Digitrax system on the Exhibition layout using a DigiTrax PR3 and Loconet cable.
+We currently use a donated PC to run both software and the network configuration.
+It is connected to the clubhouse layout Digitrax system using a DigiTrax PR3 and Loconet cable.

 An off-the-shelf router broadcasts a local wireless network for the system.
 Smart devices or tablets are connected to this network using a specific application.
 For Apple devices such as iPhones, iPads, or iPods, WiThrottle Lite is available for free from the Apple App Store.
 The full function WiThrottle costs about $15 and is what all iPad owners in the club use.
 For Android smart phones and tablets the full function EngineDriver is free at the Android PlayStore.

-JMRI has been used to run our Exhibition layout since September 2015 and has proven to be both reliable and robust.
-Visitors are invited to operate trains during the show and will find they can quickly and easily adapt to the smart phone and tablet throttles.
+JMRI has been used to run our club layout since September 2017 and has proven to be both reliable and robust.
+Visitors are invited to operate trains and find they can quickly and easily adapt to the smart phone and tablet throttles.